-- a) Pipework supports should be fixed directly to the structural elements or primary supports of the building. - b) Pipework supports should not be used to support any other services. - c) Pipework supports should prevent the pipe from being dislodged. - d) Supports should be secured in accordance with the piping/fittings manufacturer's instructions. - e) Supports should not be glued, welded, or soldered to the pipe or fittings. - f) Where necessary, supports for pipework should be suitably lined to prevent corrosion and abrasion. - g) The maximum support spacing should be in accordance with the piping/fittings manufacturer's installation instructions.'
+a) 'Hose or pipework supports should be fixed directly to the structural elements or primary supports of the building.

+- b) Hose or pipework supports should not be used to support any other services. - c) Hose or pipework supports should prevent the pipe from being dislodged. - d) Supports should be secured in accordance with the piping/fittings manufacturer's instructions. - e) Supports should not be glued, welded, or soldered to the pipe, hose, or fittings. - f) Where necessary, supports for hoses or pipework should be suitably lined to prevent corrosion and abrasion. - g) The maximum support spacing should be in accordance with the piping/fittings manufacturer's installation instructions.'